transcom/mymove/docs/how-to/create-or-disable-users.md

 You can use the following `milmove` sub-command:

-`milmove gen disable-user-migration -n MIGRATION_NAME -e EMAIL`
+`milmove gen disable-user-migration -e EMAIL`